ansible/awx-rabbitmq/README.md

 # RabbitMQ

-This is arepo for creating a Docker image of [RabbitMQ](https://www.rabbitmq.com) that supports autoscaling.
+This is a repo for creating a Docker image of [RabbitMQ](https://www.rabbitmq.com) that supports autoscaling.

 ## What is it?